DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

 ---

-## Summary
+## Overview

-In the demo [odm-rpa-invoicing-sample](https://github.com/ODMDev/odm-rpa-invoicing-sample), we show how to delegate the decision logic of an RPA task to an IBM ODM Decision Service, using the [ODM decision forms generator](https://www.npmjs.com/package/odm-decision-forms) called from an RPA task.
+In the demo [odm-rpa-invoicing-sample](https://github.com/ODMDev/odm-rpa-invoicing-sample), we've shown how to delegate the decision logic of an RPA task to an IBM ODM Decision Service, using the [ODM decision forms generator](https://www.npmjs.com/package/odm-decision-forms) called from an RPA task.